fabiansteuer/ecb_interest_rates_shiny/README.md

-# Shiny App: ECB Key Interest Rates
+# ECB Key Interest Rates

 [Shiny app](https://faebse.shinyapps.io/interest_rates/) that plots the European Central Bank's key interest rates over a chosen period of time.
 The graph reflects current trends because the  data are pulled from [Quandl](https://www.quandl.com/).
 The interest rates are: